gnss-sdr/gnss-sdr/utils/skyplot/README.md

 - Plots satellite tracks in azimuth-elevation coordinates.
 - Elevation mask set to 5°, configurable via the `--elev-mask` flag.
 - Color-codes satellites by constellation (GPS, Galileo, GLONASS, BeiDou).
+- Constellations to plot can be configured via the `--system` flag.
 - Customizable observer location.
 - Outputs high-quality image in PDF format.
 - Non-interactive mode for CI jobs (with `--no-show` flag).